 Software modernization refers to converting, rewriting, or adapting a legacy system.
 It allows you to modernize the programming languages, protocols, software libraries, or even migrate an entire software to a new platform.
 With edge computing and serverless, you can accomplish all of this and even have the option to decouple a monolithic application into different modules or microservices controlled by APIs.
 These transformations are commonly performed to maintain the initial version of the software and take advantage of existing technologies.

 The edge computing model is available for different business and industry sectors.
 It offers continuous technological improvements under the idea of microservices, event-driven programming, isolation, the pay-per-use model, and others.
 You are not restricted by vendor lock-in.
 Then you can migrate to another platform or make use of third-party services.
-With Azion’s Edge Computing Platform, you can leverage a wide range of these and other benefits without worrying about infrastructure maintenance and management.
-To learn more about Azion products and their benefits, continue our series of posts on edge computing fundamentals.
+With Azion’s Edge Platform, you can leverage a wide range of these and other benefits without worrying about infrastructure maintenance and management.
+To learn more about Azion products and their benefits, continue our series of posts on edge computing fundamentals in our blog.

 The LF Edge (2020) The New Open ”Edge”.
 San Francisco, CA: The Linux Foundation.